cshum/imagor/README.md

 - `crop(left,top,width,height)` crops the image after resizing
   - Absolute pixels: `crop(10,20,200,150)` - crop 200x150 box starting at (10,20)
   - Relative (0.0-1.0): `crop(0.1,0.1,0.8,0.8)` - crop using percentages
+- `draw_detections()` draws color-coded bounding boxes on detected regions.
+Each class name is automatically assigned a distinct colour via hash-based palette.
+For use with detection plugins such as [imagorface](https://github.com/cshum/imagorface).
+No-op when no Detector is configured.
+- `pixelate(block_size)` applies a pixelate effect to the whole image by downscaling to 1/`block_size` then upscaling back with nearest-neighbour interpolation
+  - `block_size` pixel block size in pixels, defaults to 10
 - `fill(color)` fill the missing area or transparent image with the specified color:
   - `color` - color name or hexadecimal rgb expression without the “#” character
     - If color is "blur" - missing parts are filled with blurred original image